ibm-cloud-architecture/refarch-privatecloud/CloudFoundryInstall/InstallCloudFoundryOnPrem.md

 ## Configure the DNS

-  Create an `A` Record in the DNS pointing to hte IP address of your ha_proxy (which was defined in your uiconfig-csplab.yml file) with a hostname of \*.bluemix.csplab.local and another for \*.bluemix.csplab.local
+  Create an `A` Record in the DNS pointing to the IP address of your ha_proxy (which was defined in your uiconfig-csplab.yml file) with a hostname of \*.bluemix.csplab.local and another for \*.bluemix.csplab.local.
+The DNS entries can be set to allow subdomains.

   In Microsoft Active Directory:
   * Highlight the domain (csplab.local in our example)